Voters in Utah, Nebraska, and Idaho have voted to expand Medicaid. This could result in as many as 200,000 Americans

 Below we explore the different demographics on Medicaid, ask if able-bodied adults are taking advantage of Medicaid, and examine if work requirements will help.

 How to Contact Your State Medicaid Department About Medicaid or CHIP Learn about how to contact your state Medicaid department to see if you and your family qualify for Medicaid or CHIP.
-Qualifying For Medicaid Under Medicaid Expansion and Current State Based Rules Thanks to the Affordable Care Act, ObamaCare, single adults who make under 138%…
+TIP: This page helps you understand how you can contact your state Medicaid department for questions about Medicaid or CHIP.
+It is meant…

 Starving the Beast and HealthCare Reform Although it won’t come as a surprise to many, it is worth noting: States who embraced the ACA’s main coverage provisions (especially Medicaid expansion) are having more success.
 This is to say, the states that rejected Medicaid expansion for their poorest (19 or the 20 states who rejected Medicaid expansion are…